 The analysis of the possibilities of using energy on the site compares the profiles of electricity consumption and production.
-It should be noted that this analysis represents only one case, since the production is simulated from synthesized data according to average meteorological conditions, which do not refer to a specific year, and consumption data refer to a specific year, and to some extent depend on climatological parameters.
+It should be noted that this analysis represents only one case, since the production is simulated from synthesized data according to average meteorological conditions, which do not refer to a specific year, while consumption data refer to a specific year, and to some extent depend on climatological parameters.
 However, the aim of this analysis is not to accurately determine the dependence of the production and consumption profiles, but to show the benefits of solar power plants.

-The possibility of using energy at the location was analysed for a variant of the technical solution according to the supplier's data on electricity consumption of the facility for 2021.
+The possibility of using energy at the location was analysed for a variant of the technical solution according to the supplier's data on electricity consumption of the facility for 2019.
+Electricity consumption data refers only to municipality consumption in the building.
+Other consumers data are not available.
+Power plant simulation is made with assumption to use all available roof surface and show maximum power plant production so that building owner can calculate possibility on creating energy community.

-According to the supplier, the total electricity consumption of the observed facility was slightly more than 12200 kWh in 2021, and monthly consumption ranged between 529 kWh for May and 1698 kWh for January.
+According to the supplier, the total electricity consumption of the observed facility was slightly more than 18940 kWh in 2019, and monthly consumption ranged between 947 kWh for November and 2674 kWh for January.

-Load (consumption) data per hour are not available to the study developer.
+Load (consumption) data per hour were not available to the study developer.
 The user of the facility submitted monthly electricity bills for the observed facility, which is why it was not possible to overlap the hourly curves of the facility's consumption with the curves of solar power plant production for each day.

 Figure 5-3 shows the monthly consumption profile of the observed object and PV production.
 The consumption profile partly corresponds to the solar power generation profile.
 The expected increase in daily consumption corresponds to part of the installed power of the power plant, and peak loads typically do not match the installed and connected power of the power plant, so surplus electricity production can be expected that cannot be used on site but distributed further through the power system.
-In particular, on sunny weekends, an excess of electricity in relation to consumption can be expected
+In particular, on sunny weekends, an excess of electricity in relation to consumption can be expected.

-Figure 5-3 Monthly consumption in relation to PV production for Municipality building
+Figure 5-3 Monthly consumption in relation to PV production for KS Bertoki